Mohan9704/frtproject2023/README.md

 Project Demo Video Link :

+# Features and Functionalities :

+- Interactive and Responsive UI.
+- Has many graphical and visual innovative effects.
+- Has an aesthetically pleasing visual design and architecture.
+- Has collection of many web pages including Home, About, News, Stats, Testimonials, Gallery, Contact, Crop-HealthBot, Farm-locator and healthy farming information.
+- User can get get the information related to fertilizers and farming through this website.
+- User can rech out to us through social media handles like facebook, twitter, instagram and gmail  to receive the recommendations regarding fertilizers.

 # Azure Resources, Static Web App, Azure Health Bot, Azure Maps :

 ## Azure Resources